LCR-ADS-Lab/LxGrTagger-Documentation/docs/2_structural type2/2_Syntactic function2.md

-# 2-2.
-Clause constituent_Verb complement
+# 2-2. clause constituent verb complement

 - will add pointers to the verb complement